Finding Groups of Cross-Correlated Features in Bi-View Data: Introduction

+In this paper we consider a setting in which two data types, Type 1 and Type 2, with numerical features are obtained from a common set of samples.
+We refer to correlations between features of the same type as \emph{intra-correlations}, and correlations between features of different types as \emph{cross-correlations}, noting that this usage differs from that in time-series analysis.
+Our primary focus is the problem of identifying pairs $(A,B)$, where $A$ is a set of features of Type 1 and $B$ is a set of features of Type 2, such that the aggregate cross-correlation between features in $A$ and $B$ is large (see Figure \ref{fig:bimod-def}).
+Moreover, we wish to carry out this identification in an unsupervised, exploratory setting that does not make use of auxiliary information about the samples or the features, and that does not rely on detailed modeling assumptions.

-We will refer to correlations between features of different data types as \emph{cross-correlations}, and note that this usage differs from that in time-series analysis.
-Correlations among features of the same data type will be referred to as \emph{intra-correlations}.
-Cross-correlations provide information about connections and interactions between different data types.
-These relationships are of interest in many applications, for example, in studying the relationships between genotype and phenotype in genomics (discussed in Section \ref{sec:eqtl} below), temperature and precipitation in climate science (discussed in Section \ref{sec:climate} below), habitation of species and their environment in ecology \citep[see, e.g.,][]{dray2003co}, and in identifying brain regions associated with experimental tasks \citep{mcintosh1996spatial} in neuroscience.
+Identifying sets of inter-correlated features within a single data type has been widely studied, typically through clustering and related methods.
+By contrast, cross-correlations provide information about interactions between data types.
+These interactions are of interest in many applications, for example, in studying the relationships between genotype and phenotype in genomics (discussed in \Cref{sec:eqtl} below), temperature and precipitation in climate science (discussed in \Cref{sec:climate}), habitation of species and their environment in ecology \citep[see, e.g.,][]{dray2003co}, and in identifying brain regions associated with experimental tasks \citep{mcintosh1996spatial} in neuroscience (cf.~references in \cite{winkler2020permutation} for further neuroscience applications).